Vegst/TTK4145/Project/UML/README.md

 ## Order preservation

+To perserve all orders, all orders in the system are stored in each module in a global and a local queue.

 * Global -- All orders in the network.
 All nodes should have identical global orders.
 The master handles synchronization of these orders.